 Here are two of them.

-Power cord is 32 feet long but it does not have cord rewind.
+The power cord is 32 feet long, but it does not have cord rewind.

 Filter Clean up

 It comes with two tools for cleaning bare floors.
-The main floor attachment has a brush roll that cannot be turned off but it can be set at setting “1” so it does not spin as fast and not damage delicate hard floor surfaces.
+The floor attachment has a brush that you cannot switch off, but it is adjustable.
+Using the “1” setting will protect the floors from scuffs since the brush will not spin as fast.

 Another tool is the floor genie that doesn’t have a motorized brush but only relies on suction to pick up dirt on hard surfaces.

-Also attached to it is a microfiber cloth similar that of a Dyson Hard that in theory wipes the floor clean but if you clean a large area it could get dirty really quick and you’d have to wash it so it can be nuisance.
+Also attached to it is a microfiber cloth similar to that of a Dyson Hard that, in theory, wipes the floor clean, but if you clean a massive area, it could get dirty fast, and you’d have to wash it so it can be a nuisance.

 When cleaning carpet floors, you have to set it as setting “2” or the max setting so that the beater bar will be able to dig in and deep clean carpet.
-Based on video and written reviews it does a very good job on area rugs and carpet.
+Based on the video and written reviews, it does an excellent job on area rugs and carpet.

-One thing to note about the swivel steering though, while it can swivel it does not swivel all the way to a 90 degree angle like a Dyson does.
+One thing to note about the swivel steering, though, while it can swivel, it does not turn to a 90-degree angle as a Dyson does.

 In addition to the crevice and dusting brush tool that clean lose dirt, it comes with a TruePet motorized brush that will work well on upholstery.

 It will pick up embedded dirt like pet hair on fabric upholstery.
-Take not that this will be only available on the HV322.
+Take note that this is only available on the HV322.

 That same TruePet motorized brush will work well in removing pet hair on upholstery.

-On stairs, you can use the TruePet brush or attach the main floor tool directly to the motor for more deep cleaning.
+On stairs, you can use the TruePet brush or attach the primary floor tool directly to the motor for more deep cleaning.